Employment Law Dispute Practice Areas

 Most of the time, expenses can be easily calculated.
 However, there are a few different ways for employers to reimburse an employee’s driving expenses.
 For instance, mileage reimbursement method, actual expense method, and lump sum method.
 These differing methods may compute vastly different sums.

-Visit our Expense Reimbursement page for more detailed information, or contact our labor lawyers today to evaluate your claim.
+Visit our Expense Reimbursement page for more detailed information, or contact our labor lawyers today who specialize in California Cell Phone Reimbursement Laws.

 Although there are extensive labor laws in California that help ensure employees are treated fairly, many employers violate them with various ways.
 For instance, failing to pay employees on time upon termination, making unlawful deductions from employees’ paychecks, and so on.